hallard/WeMos-RN2483/README.md

 You can find more information on WeMos on their [site][1], it's really well documented.
 There is also a nice blog post on Microchip module made by disk91 [here][5]
 I now use WeMos boards instead of NodeMCU's one because they're just smaller, features remains the same, but I also suspect WeMos regulator far better quality than the one used on NodeMCU that are just fake of originals AMS117 3V3.

-**Boards arrived from OSHPark, I did not fully tested them yet, I will update as soon has I got them in my hands.
+**Boards arrived from OSHPark, I did not fully tested them yet, I will update ASAP.
 Use at your own risks**

 Detailed Description
 ====================